Atonement vs Expiation

 it will not come into the house of ADONAI.

-But notice this: that every single one of the atoning sacrifices was for incidental, or unintentional, sin; in other words, for sins committed in ignorance, accidentally, or under duress.
+Every single one of the atoning sacrifices was for incidental, or unintentional, sin; in other words, for sins committed in ignorance, accidentally, or under duress.
 There was absolutely no means of sacrificial atonement for willful sin—except for God’s grace!
-On Yom Kippur, the “Day of Atonement” the Cohen HaGadol (high priest) would lay his hands on the forehead of the scapegoat, symbolically transferring to it all further, willful, sin.
-The goat would be led “outside the camp”, i.e., away from the people and out of God’s presence.
+On Yom Kippur, the “Day of Atonement” the Cohen HaGadol (high priest) would sacrifice a bull for his own incidental sin and a goat for the incidental sin of the people.
+Once the problem of incidental sin had been covered up, he would then lay his hands on the forehead of another goat, the scapegoat, symbolically transferring to it all further, willful, sin.
+The scapegoat would be led “outside the camp”, i.e., away from the people and out of God’s presence.
 Thus, the nation’s sin was allegorically returned to Azazel, the chief of demons.

 The Fall Feasts and the Rapture